agile-learning-institute/stage0_mongodb_api/docs/schema.md

 properties: for object types
 required: for object types
 additional_properties: for object types
-enums: for enum or enum_array types
+enums: for enum or enum_array types - references an enumerator from data/enumerators.yaml
 one_of: for polymorphic list properties with type indicator
 ```